geraldoramos/pigeon/README.md

 http://[PI-ADDRESS]:[8099]
 ```

-If you want to setup remote access, make sure to setup port forwarding in your modem admin panel.
+If you want to setup remote access, make sure to setup port forwarding in your modem admin panel (port 8099 to your Raspberry IP.)

 If everything went fine, you will start seeing MP4 clips being saved on your Dropbox folder when motion events are triggered.